inoutglobal/fusionpbxwilcardautomation/README.md

 ## A. Customize letsencrypt.sh in the /usr/src/fusionpbx-install.sh/debian/resources directory

+Copy letsencrypt.sh to /usr/src/fusionpbx-install.sh/debian/resources folder

 Set domain and email up on letsencrypt.sh

 ## B. Customize Hook hook.sh in the /etc/dehydrated directory

+Copy hook.sh to /etc/dehydrated folder

-Set _acme-challenge, DNS IP and API Key uo on hook.sh
+Set _acme-challenge, DNS IP and API Key up on hook.sh

 ## C. Run the script manually to check if the process is occurring correctly and automatically.